trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/customizing-operations.md

 Bob, token ID 2 | 8
 Bob, token ID 3 | 14

-That means that to get the amount of the source token that an account has, you must put together a pair to use as the index.
+That means that to get the amount of the source token that an account has, you must put the address and token ID together as a pair.
-For example, the code `(sp.sender, source_token_id)` creates a pair where the first item is the account that directly sent this transaction to the contract and the other is a variable that represents the ID of the token type.

 ## Tutorial contract